vimeo/psalm/docs/running_psalm/issues/PossiblyUndefinedArrayOffset.md

 ## How to fix

-You can use the null coalesce operator to provide a default value in the event the array offset doesn’t exist:
+You can use the null coalesce operator to provide a default value in the event the array offset does not exist:

 ```php
 <?php